gvanmourik/EE_Senior_Project_Firmware/README.md

-# EE Senior Project App
+# EE Senior Project Firmware
-An app that is used as an interface between our data hub and each user.
+Firmware to be used in the a set of RTLS sensors and computing server.